danielhenrymantilla/lifetimes.rs/src/intersection-lifetime.md

     }
     ```

-      - We'll do `?Send` here, that is, we won't bother with `Send`-ness.
+      - We won't bother with `Send`-ness, here.

  1. We can't really use `+ InfectedBy<'_>` with `dyn` (and don't really need to, as we'll see below), so we get rid of that too: